October 2022.

-The book of Genesis begins with God creating the world by naming its components, and many other creation myths also equate creating a thing with giving it a name.
+The book of Genesis begins with God creating the world by naming its contents.
+This is a common theme in many creation myths: equating creatings something with naming it.

-When creating software, we name things: we name references to values, and the functions that operate on those references.
+We do the same when we crate software.
+We name it into existance: we name references to values, and the functions that operate on those references.
 We collect those functions into classes and packages we name, and then we collect those collections and give name to those collections of collections, and repeat that again and again until we run out of abstractions.

 Whole programs are named with the intent of hinting at their purpose.
 Kafka, which I make my living from participating in its development, is a good example of such, when Jay Kreps hoped to bestow some of the famous author's prolific qualities on the software he named after him.